You are not required to schedule an appointment for a knowledge test. The tests are conducted on a walk-in basis.

 A knowledge test is required for:

 - New drivers getting their first driver license/instruction permit (temps)

 - Renewal of a school bus (S) and/or hazardous materials (H) endorsement

-- Commercial driving school instructor
+- A commercial driving school instructor license

 - American Sign Language